vitest-dev/vitest/docs/config/index.md

 Vite will process inlined modules.
 This could be helpful to handle packages that ship `.js` in ESM format (that Node can't handle).

-### global
+### globals

 - **Type:** `boolean`
 - **Default:** `false`

 By default, `vitest` does not provide global APIs for explicitness.
-If you prefer to use the APIs globally like Jest, you can pass the `--global` option to CLI or add `global: true` in the config.
+If you prefer to use the APIs globally like Jest, you can pass the `--globals` option to CLI or add `globals: true` in the config.

 ```ts
 // vite.config.ts